-Rooting your new smartphone was one of the most popular tasks a "wanted" user had to do in the early years of the Android operating system.
+Rooting one's new smartphone was one of the most popular tasks that the "savvy" user had to perform in the early years when the Android operating system appeared on the market.
 But is it just as necessary nowadays?
-What are the benefits of current versions of the operating system?
+What are the benefits in today's versions of the operating system;

 Why do people root their phones?
 To answer this, let's take a look at why users have root their phones and then see if these reasons still exist today.